Exclusive: Survey finds startups drifting away from offices, post COVID-19 – TechCrunch

 • “Team members ask for it as they cannot stand anymore working alone in their apartment”

-Most startups are offering remote work options either to ‘some’ employees (52%) or to all employees (31%).
-Some 16% offered no remote working at all, especially in areas like BioTech where remote working from a lab is not possible.
+Most startups are offering remote work options either to “some” employees (52%) or to all employees (31%).
+Some 16% offered no remote working at all, especially in areas like biotech where remote working from a lab is not possible.

 Office spaces still adapting